-- (b) Treatment costs shall be reviewed and updated annually per the U.S. Bureau of Labor Statistics Consumer Price Index.
-The WRA shall provide 30 days' notice prior to assessing updated disposal rates with such notices posted, at a minimum, on the WRA website.
-The treatment fee for loads originating outside of the WRA participating communities shall be 1.5 times the fee for loads originating within the WRA participating communities unless otherwise approved by the WRA director. - (c) Wasteload disposal weights shall be computed and recorded at the WRF truck scales and the resulting treatment fees shall be paid by the waste hauler or waste generator, at the WRA's discretion, on the basis of monthly billings by the operating contractor.
+- (b) A treatment fee shall be charged for hauled wastes originating within the WRA participating communities which are treated using only a portion of the treatment processes at the WRF, which fee shall be calculated to recover the cost of treatment.
+The cost of treatment shall include electrical, chemical, personnel, and any capital costs associated with the treatment processes utilized, and a program cost component which shall be calculated by dividing the annual administrative costs of the waste hauler program associated with partial process treatment by the total gallons of hauled waste treated using only a portion of the treatment processes in the previous calendar year.
+Treatment costs shall be reviewed and updated annually per the U.S. Bureau of Labor Statistics Consumer Price Index.
+The WRA shall provide 30 days' notice prior to assessing updated disposal rates with such notices posted, at a minimum, on the WRA websitebased on the most recent data collected by the operating agency.
+The treatment fee for loads originating outside of the WRA participating communities shall be 1.5 times the fee for loads originating within the WRA participating communities unless otherwise approved by the WRA director. - (c) Fees Wasteload disposal weights shall be computed and recorded at the disposal WRF truck scalesstation and the resulting treatment fees shall be paid by the waste hauler or waste generator, at the WRA's discretion, on the basis of monthly billings by the operating contractor.
 Limits of credit shall not exceed 60 days.
-Abuse of such credit shall be grounds for liability on the waste hauler or waste generator's bond and for refusal of disposal services to any waste hauler or waste generator under this division. - (d) Waste haulers and waste generators may elect to have their routine waste streams tested for actual concentration at their expense as set forth in section 118-352 and as approved by the WRA director.
-When a waste hauler or waste generator has elected to test for actual concentration, the treatment fee will be based on the actual concentration whether it be higher or lower than the average concentration treatment fee.
-Said testing will be done at least semi-annually or as required by the WRA director.
+Abuse of such credit shall be grounds for liability on the waste hauler or waste generator's bond and for refusal of disposal services to any waste hauler or waste generator under this division. - (d) Waste haulers and waste generators may elect to have their loads-routine waste streams tested for actual concentration at their expense as set-out forth in section 118-352 and as approved by the WRA director.
+When a waste hauler or waste generator has elected to have loads tested for actual concentration, the treatment fee will be based on the actual concentration whether it be higher or lower than the average concentration treatment fee.
+Said testing will be done at least once a month or more oftensemi-annually or as required by the WRA director.